 I need to live life to the fullest while I can.

 What have they placed before accepting Christ?

 Those Who Have Put Christ Last:

 We cannot have a half-hearted commitment.
 We cannot pick and choose where and how to follow.
-We must accept the cross along with the crown; accept the judgment as well as mercy.
-We must count the cost and be willing to abandon it all.
+We must accept the cross along with the crown; accept judgment as well as mercy.
+We must count the cost and be willing to abandon all.
 Do not allow anything to distract us from the manner of living Christ calls us to.
 If we intend on following Christ, we need to put aside worldly things.
 We cannot profess Christ and covet the world.
 At the judgment seat, what will happen to you then, knowing that you have put Christ last in your life?